bjames/bjames.github.io/_posts/2020-12-30_tcp_checksum.md

 - Route/Switch
 - Security
 author: Brandon James
-summary: It's simple to craft packets with identical checksums.
-TCP datagrams with UTF-8 encoded payloads 'No muck? rad!' and 'No luck? sad!' have identical checksums if the rest of the packet is identical.
-Changing the 'm' in muck to an 'l' and the 'r' in rad to a 's' results in a binary 1 being flipped to 0 and vice versa.
-Since these binary digits lie in the same position in different 16-bit words, the changes cancel each other out, resulting in the same checksum.
 ---

 [Hacker News recently led me to a Twitter post about AT&T Fiber flipping bits in the Bay Area](https://news.ycombinator.com/item?id=25335936).
 This was especially interesting because: